 Your emerging skills will be put to immediate and good use in a region with ample opportunity for broad exposure to vascular disease.

 Accredited by the Accreditation Council for Graduate Medical Education, our program trains vascular neurologists in state-of-the-art clinical care and research settings.

 The Gates Vascular Institute, your primary training site, is one of the nation’s premier stroke care centers and one of the busiest in the Northeast, where you will help manage complex cases.
-In this unique regional facility, physicians provide world-class care and collaborate with scientists in UB’s Clinical and Translational Research Center.
+In this unique regional facility, physicians provide world-class care and collaborate with scientists in UB’s Clinical and Translational Science Institute.

 You will not just learn new skills, you will contribute new knowledge to the field, developing skills and expertise in biomedical research.
 Working directly with a faculty member, you will design, implement and interpret a research study.

 You will have dedicated time and opportunities to participate in ongoing research projects, including various National Institutes of Health-sponsored clinical trials.